masiuchi/movabletype/plugins/Markdown/Readme.txt

 the web.
 You write plain text; Markdown turns it into HTML.
 This readme file is formatted in Markdown.

-When Markdown and SmartyPants are both present in the same Movable Type installation, the "Markdown With SmartyPants" filter will be available from MT's Text Formatting pop-up menu.
+When Markdown and SmartyPants are both present in the same MT installation, the "Markdown With SmartyPants" filter will be available from MT's Text Formatting pop-up menu.
 The "Markdown With SmartyPants" filter automatically applies SmartyPants to the bodies of your entries;